Chibi-Robo! (video game): Reception

 The audio design of Chibi-Robo!, particularly its integration of different instrumental tones for the hero's various actions, was lauded by the press.
 Kumar felt that its utilization of sound could be "the seed of a new way of using music in games".
 Casamassina commented: "Few developers would be brave enough to create a title whose main character generates varying musical notes whenever he takes a step, but this is exactly what Chibi does - and it's actually very whimsical and cute".
 Although many critics appreciated the bright and colorful features of the accompanying aesthetics, they also judged the graphical presentation as dated.
-Casamassina encountered low-polygon 3D models and a below-average frame rate; Satterfield stated the game operated at "Dreamcast level".
+Casamassina encountered low-polygon 3D models and a below-average frame rate; Satterfield stated that the game operated at "Dreamcast level".
 Other portions of Chibi-Robo! were assessed as unpolished as well.
-Several sources noted the game's default camera system to be unwieldy, combersome, or frustrating at times.
-However, Mueller noted that switching to the top-down or first-person viewpoints and the ability to center the camera behind Chibi-Robo alleviates most of its problems.
+Several sources noted the game's default camera system to be unwieldy, cumbersome, or frustrating at times, but Mueller noted that switching to the top-down or first-person viewpoints and the ability to center the camera behind Chibi-Robo alleviates most of its problems.
 Satterfield and Casamassina regarded the cutscenes as awkward and repetitive; the former of the two claimed that they "amount to ugly characters recycling the same animation routine over and over while gibberish comes from their gaping maws".
 Kumar perceived the game's combat to be "messy", "uninteresting", and "entirely unnecessary".

 Chibi-Robo! was not a significant commercial success.
-According to Media Create, the GameCube version was the fourth best-selling game in Japan for its week ending June 26, 2005 with nearly 29,000 copies sold.
+According to Media Create, the GameCube version was the fourth best-selling game in Japan for its week ending on June 26, 2005 with nearly 29,000 copies sold.
 The game managed to sell 97,879 units in Japan alone by the end of 2005.
-The Wii port of the game did not fare as well; it only sold 11,000 copies in Japan for the week ending June 14, 2009 and a total of 38,573 copies throughout the remainder of that year.
+The Wii port of the game did not fare as well; it only sold 11,000 copies in Japan for the week ending on June 14, 2009 and a total of 38,573 copies throughout the remainder of that year.